 We find that final-judgment appeals, at least in precedential decisions, played a larger role in this landscape prior to Rule 23(f) than has often been asserted or assumed, and that in all decisions since 2002 they continue to play a major role.
 We also find that final-judgment appeals involving (b)(3) issues are common among appeals, which casts doubt on the conventional wisdom concerning the class certification decision as the “death knell” for plaintiffs or defendants in such cases.

 We find significant variation over time in appeal outcomes under Rule 23(f), with defendants far more successful than plaintiffs prior to Wal-Mart and Comcast, and relative parity after.
 This variation suggests the hazards of generalizing about operation of that rule from experience in any particular period.
 Our models also show that, for reasons about which we can only speculate, interlocutory appeals since around 2000 have elicited more ideological voting behavior by judges, leading to greater polarization.

 complex litigation, class actions, certification, appellate courts, judges, Federal Rules of Civil Procedure, FRCP, Rule 23(f), empirical legal studies, political polarization, interlocutory & final-judgment appeals, Wal-Mart Stores v.
 Dukes, Comcast v.
 Behrend

 Burbank, Stephen B. and Farhang, Sean, "Class Certification in the U.S. Courts of Appeals: A Longitudinal Study" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2245.